alexandroprado/caf-samples/dt-to-labs.md

 ### Database considerations

-To support ongoing development Contoso has decided to continue use VMs, but the current VMs will be replaced with new ones running in DevTest Labs.
+To support ongoing development Contoso has decided to continue use databases running on VMs, but the current VMs will be replaced with new ones running in Azure DevTest Labs.
 In the future, Contoso will pursue the use of PaaS services such as [Azure SQL Database](https://azure.microsoft.com/services/sql-database/) and [Azure Database for MySQL](https://azure.microsoft.com/services/mysql/).

-- Current Database VMs will be decommissioned and replaced with VMs in DevTest Labs.
+- Current VMware database VMs will be decommissioned and replaced with Azure VMs in DevTest Labs.
 The existing databases will be migrated with simple backups and restores.
 - With the use of the Azure Dev/Test subscription offer, the Windows and SQL Servers will not incur licensing fees which will keep the compute costs to a minimum.

 ### Solution review